Otakon 2016 AMV Contest

 - You may sign up for an FTP account at any time by going to the OTAKON® FTP Signup Page.
 Once you sign up for an account, instructions on connecting to the FTP server will be provided to you via email (SO USE YOUR REAL ADDRESS!).
 Logging into the web interface with your FTP username and password will also give you access to FTP upload instructions, as well as a link to the submission form.
 Web-based FTP is also available for files under 2GB in size (available in the user control panel as well).

 - We will email you once your entry AND your submission form have been received and tested.
-Keep in mind, if your entry arrives close to the deadline, it might be a week or two before you hear from us.
+Keep in mind that it might be a week or two before you hear from us, especially if your entry arrives close to the deadline.